darshpanchal/uvpceResult/README.md

 Put both scripts in same folder and if you want to put CheckResult script in startup then put a shortcut in startup folder.

 Other instructions will be commented in code directly.

+CheckResult.py currently doesnt support Diploma to degree students.
+BUT GetResult.py supports Diploma to Degree students.

+NOTE: I am not affiliated with any of above dependency libraries.
+In any queries.
+Contact me at darshpanchal1997@gmail.com